Plain English Summary

 Agios Dimitrios General Hospital scientific committee and Aristotle University Thessaloniki

 Publication and dissemination plan

-I am intending to publish the results immediately after the recruitment of statistical significant number of patients and about 2 weeks later after the statistical analysis
+The trialists intend to publish the results immediately after the recruitment of a statistically significant number of patients and about 2 weeks later after the statistical analysis.

 Intention to publish date